Interstate 75: Georgia

-I-75 (unsigned State Route 401 [SR 401] within Georgia) enters Georgia near Lake Park, and it continues northward through the towns of Valdosta, Tifton, and Cordele until it reaches the Macon area, where it intersects with I-16 eastbound toward I-75's route.
+I-75 enters Georgia near Lake Park, and it continues northward through the towns of Valdosta, Tifton, and Cordele until it reaches the Macon area, where it intersects with I-16 eastbound toward I-75's route.
 After Macon, it passes the small town of Forsyth.
 The freeway reaches no major junctions again until in the Atlanta metropolitan area.
 The first metropolitan freeway met is I-675, then followed by I-285, Atlanta's only beltway dubbed as the Perimeter Beltway.
 It crosses inside the I-285 beltway and heads north several miles toward Downtown Atlanta.
 I-75 then runs concurrently with I-85 due north over the Downtown Connector through the central business district of Atlanta, where it intersects with I-20.
 The areas where I-85 and I-75 run concurrently are some of the most traffic-prone Interstate Highways in the nation.
 After the two Interstates split, I-75 diverts from I-85 and heads toward the northwest suburbs of Atlanta, with the major cities being Marietta and Kennesaw that it bypasses.
 To the northwest of Marietta, the highway runs concurrently with I-575.
 After the interchange with I-575, the highway leaves the Atlanta metro area and traverses the Blue Ridge Mountains in the north Georgia region as it heads toward Chattanooga.